stuartsierra/component/README.md

 Optionally, if the keys in the system map are the same as the keys in the component map, `using` can take a vector of those keys instead of a map.

-If you know the names of all the components in your system, you can add the metadata in the component's constructor:
+It doesn't matter *when* you associate dependency metadata on a component.
+If you know the names of all the components in your system in advance, you could choose add the metadata in the component's
+constructor:

 ```clojure
 (defrecord AnotherComponent [component-a component-b])